20korvin01/FuncTools/README.md

 This is my first webiste I coded on VSC and pushed it to GitHub for remote and sharing reasons.

-FuncTools allows you to do some geodetic calculations.
+FuncTools allows you to do some geodetic calculations on the web.